-According to the safety requirement, we design a autonoumous/manual control switch and integrate it into CCU.
+According to the safety requirement, we design a manned/unmanned control selector and integrate it into CCU.
 It can receive signal from the RC controller.
-The switch is independent of both top and bottol level processors.
+The selector is independent of micro processor.
 Once the RC controller emits particular signal, operator can take over the control of UAV.
-When there is need for manual control, for example, the UAV can not operating independently, this module can ensure safety.
+When there is need for manned control, for example, the UAV can not operating independently, this module can ensure safety.
 Our operator outside of the arena will follow the UAV so that the UAV is kept within the effective range.